 - Past and present students are invaluable sources of information, as they can give a personal account of their experience that may be far more useful than that of a brochure or staff member.

-- Get in touch with our Student Ambassadors or Prospective Student Advisors by phoning +61 8 9266 1000 or emailing us.
+- Get in touch with our Student Ambassadors or Future Student Advisors.

 - Read about our course offerings and schedule an appointment with your child’s school careers counsellor.